Going online together to save our lives

-Sharing the power inherent in controlling communication and in making decisions requires sharing the work of both.
+Sharing the power which is inherent in controlling communication and in making decisions requires sharing the work of both.

 There's endless creativity required in getting people to see a better world is possible, and infinite strategy needed to achieve it.
 Thinking about how to share power while building power is necessary, but it is too much to have to figure out from scratch while doing everything else.
-It's as unrealistic to expect every group of people who give a damn to craft tech for mass democracy and distributed power as it is to expect every group of people to make their own word processing and web publishing software .
+It is as unrealistic to expect every group of people who give a damn to craft tech for mass democracy and distributed power as it is to expect every group of people to make their own word processing and web publishing software.

-Which is why we need to build online tools for sharing the power that organizing gives us.
+Which is why we need to build online tools for sharing the power that we achieve by organizing.

 One indispensable piece, unsolved in practice but in theory solvable technically, is distributing the power of coordinated messaging.
 Coordinated messaging, in turn, is the root of both collective decision-making and coordinating action.

 We need to build up this power to coordinate and communicate while being confident we will be able to use this power collectively.
 Here is a way that could work: